infinum/qa-handbook/Tools/Mobile security testing tools.md

 5. Start your web browser and navigate to `localhost:8000` (`0.0.0.0:8000`).
 If the MobSF app starts, you are good to go.

-6. Drag and drop your .IPA or .APK file into MobSF and wait for the pen test to run.
+6. Drag and drop your .IPA or .APK file into MobSF and wait for the pen test to run!

 ## OWASP ZAP